gu-benites/auth-supabase-pkce-v1/docs/dashboard-bedrock-structure-to-follow.md

 │
-├── components/                 # Main orchestrating components or legacy components before full refactor │   └── dashboard-layout.tsx    # Main layout component, now uses items from /layout/ │   └── dashboard-homepage/     # [MOVED/RESTRUCTURED in Phase 2 to /features/dashboard/dashboard-homepage/]
+├── components/                 # Main orchestrating components or legacy components before full refactor │   └── dashboard-layout.tsx    # Main layout component, now uses items from /layout/ │   └── index.ts                # Barrel file for components like DashboardLayout │
-│   │   └── dashboard-homepage.tsx # [MOVED/OBSOLETED in PHASE 2]
-│   │   └── index.ts            # [CONTENT MOVED/OBSOLETED in PHASE 2]
-│   └── index.ts                # Barrel file for components like DashboardLayout [UPDATED in PHASE 2]
-│
-├── dashboard-homepage/         # [CREATED/POPULATED IN PHASE 2] Feature for the main /dashboard page content │   ├── components/             # UI sub-components specific to dashboard-homepage
-│   │   ├── stats-card.tsx      # (Example, not yet implemented)
+├── dashboard-homepage/         # [CREATED/POPULATED IN PHASE 2] Feature for the main /dashboard page content │   ├── components/             # UI sub-components specific to dashboard-homepage (Example) │   ├── hooks/                  # Custom hooks for this feature (Example) │   ├── dashboard-homepage-view.tsx # Main view component (exports DashboardHomepageView) [CREATED IN PHASE 2]
-│   │   └── recent-activity.tsx # (Example, not yet implemented)
-│   ├── hooks/                  # Custom hooks for this feature (e.g., useFetchDashboardData.ts) (Example, not yet implemented)
-│   ├── dashboard-homepage-view.tsx # Main view component (exports DashboardHomepageView) [CREATED IN PHASE 2]
 │   └── index.ts                # Barrel file for this feature [CREATED IN PHASE 2]
 │
-├── chat/                       # [CREATED/POPULATED IN PHASE 3] Feature for the /dashboard/chat page content *within dashboard context*
+├── chat/                       # [CREATED/POPULATED IN PHASE 3] Feature for the /dashboard/chat page content
-│   ├── components/             # UI sub-components specific to dashboard's chat view (if any) (Example, not yet implemented) │   ├── hooks/                  # Custom hooks for dashboard's chat view (if any) (Example, not yet implemented) │   ├── chat-view.tsx           # Main view component (exports ChatView, wraps actual chat logic from /src/features/chat) [CREATED IN PHASE 3]
+│   ├── components/             # UI sub-components specific to dashboard's chat view │   │   └── chat-input.tsx      # Chat input component used by ChatView [CREATED IN PHASE 3]
-│   └── index.ts                # Barrel file for this feature [CREATED IN PHASE 3]
+│   ├── hooks/                  # Custom hooks for dashboard's chat view (if any) (Example) │   ├── chat-view.tsx           # Main view component (exports ChatView, contains full chat UI) [CREATED IN PHASE 3] │   └── index.ts                # Barrel file for this feature [CREATED IN PHASE 3]
 │
 │